Certificates of quality

 Equilibrium moisture content(EMC) - When

-the level of moisture in a board is equal to the moisture in the surrounding air.
+level of moisture in a board is equal to moisture in surrounding air.

 Face Veneer - High quality veneer that is